jameshfisher/jameshfisher.com/_posts/2017-08-05-sign-in-with-google.md

 }
 ```

+On our server,
+when handling a request,
+we need to extract the cookie `google_id_token`,
+verify it,
-On our server, when handling a request, we need to extract this token, verify it, and use it to identify the user.
-The token is a JSON Web Token, signed with one of [Google's three public keys](https://www.googleapis.com/oauth2/v3/certs).
+and parse it to identify the user.
+The token is a JSON Web Token,
+signed with one of [Google's three public keys](https://www.googleapis.com/oauth2/v3/certs).
 This validation process is rather laborious:

 ```go
 package main